Primarily for beachgoers and surfers

 Primarily for boaters and kayakers

-SURF ALONG NORTH FACING SHORES WILL BE 1 TO 3 FEET THROUGH WEDNESDAY
+SURF ALONG NORTH FACING SHORES WILL BE 8 TO 12 FEET TODAY LOWERING TO 6 TO 10 FEET TONIGHT AND 5 TO 7 FEET WEDNESDAY

 WEATHER CONDITIONPartly Cloudy